Cincinnati-Design-LAB/architour/README.md

 Stackbit:

+- [✔️] Set up Stackbit
 - [ ] Model with Stackbit
+- [ ] Inherit models with Contentlayer
 - [ ] Move header and footer content into JSON files
-- [ ] Integrate Stackbit
 - [ ] Only the bare minimum required fields
+- [ ] Get automatic content reloading working
 - [ ] Method for editing/adding images
 - [ ] Method for setting the building location without hunting for coordinates
 - [ ] Method for generating static map images (not all have them, but it is now tied to published items only)